What Happens When People Die with Debt: Who Pays?

 But say you didn’t cosign and are simply living in the deceased person’s house.
 You might have to move if the house is sold to pay off the mortgage or other creditors.

 It’s safe to say that’s not the situation most people want to leave behind for their loved ones.
-They want to die knowing their family, friends, pets or other beneficiaries will be taken care of.
+They want to die knowing their family, friends, pets, other beneficiaries and even funeral costs will be taken care of.

 The fact that 73% of us won’t be able to do that should not trigger gloominess.
 It should make you want to get the heck out of debt before the hearse arrives.